brannm/academic-kickstart-mrb/content/project/nasa-chlamy.md

 draft = false

 # Project summary to display on homepage.
-summary = "Characterized the response of *C. reinhardtii* to heat shock as a form as a form of oxidative stress by examining metabolic, biochemical, and gene expression changes."
+summary = "Characterized the response of <em>C. reinhardtii</em> to heat shock as a form as a form of oxidative stress by examining metabolic, biochemical, and gene expression changes."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "superculture.jpg"